Poojitha-06/Flip-Flop-Counter-Build/README.md

-# Encoder & Decoder Design
+# Flip-Flop & Counter Build

-This project implements Encoder and Decoder circuits using Verilog HDL.
+This project implements a D Flip-Flop and a 4-bit Counter using Verilog HDL.

 ## Internship Details
 - Internship ID: CITS714